 What is Business Email Compromise?

-Business Email Compromise (BEC) is a sophisticated scam targeting businesses that work with foreign suppliers and/or perform wire transfer payments.
-The scam is carried out when business email accounts are compromised to conduct unauthorized funds transfers—most commonly wire transfers.
+Business Email Compromise (BEC) is a sophisticated scam targeting businesses that perform wire transfers and/or ACH payments.
+The scam is carried out when business email accounts are compromised to conduct unauthorized funds transfers, most commonly, wire transfers and/or ACH payments.
 The cybercriminal could, however, try to conduct unauthorized funds transfers through methods the victim would normally use (i.e. checks).

-Victims of BEC can range from small businesses to large corporations and anywhere in between.
+Victims of BEC can range from small businesses to large corporations and anywhere in between, with the selection of victims being largely unknown.
 The cybercriminals study their victims to identify individuals and procedures within the company so they can perform unauthorized funds transfers or wire transfers.

-BEC continues to grow, evolve, and target businesses of all sizes.
-Between January 2015 and December 2016, there was an increase of 2,370% in identified exposed losses – which include actual losses and attempted losses.
-The BEC scam has been reported in all 50 states and in 131 countries.
-From October 2013 to December 2016, there was a domestic and international exposed dollar loss of $5,302,890,448.
+BEC continues to grow, evolve and target businesses of all sizes.
+Between December 2016 and May 2018, there was an increase of 136% in identified global exposed losses – which include actual losses and attempted losses.
+The BEC scam has been reported in all 50 states and in 150 countries.
+From October 2013 to December 2018, there was a domestic and international exposed dollar loss of $12,536,948,229.

 Scenarios of BEC